exanvub/supraorbital-greateroccipital-nerves/README.md

 The models can be viewed directly in the GitHub UI by clicking on the .stl files.
 GitHub provides a 3D viewer that allows you to interact with the models, zooming in, rotating, and inspecting them from different angles.

 For a more comprehensive viewing experience, you can download the 3D models and view them in a software program of your choice.
 One recommended program is MeshLab, which is a free and open-source software widely used for 3D model visualization and editing.
-You can download MeshLab from their official website [here](https://www.meshlab.net/).
+You can download MeshLab from their official website [here](https://www.meshlab.net/).Or use an online 3D viewer such as [3dviewer](https://3dviewer.net).

 To view the downloaded models in MeshLab: